eventnetusa/eventnet/src/_vip/medicare-oep.md

       image_2_path:
     video_block:
       video_id:
-  - text_block_markdown: >-
-      Your Medicare mobile assistance center contains seating for 8, video screen, and generator to provide Electricity.

-      MAC can be used indoor or outdoor.
+  - text_block_markdown: 'Your Medicare mobile assistance center contains seating for 8, video screen, and generator to provide electricity.MAC can be used indoor or outdoor.
 EventNetUSA can supply driver/greeter and manage set up upon request.
-We can also work with you on routing.
+We can also work with you on routing.'
     single_image_block:
       single_image_path:
     double_image_block: